aloopday/react_2028/README.md

 - Ternary Operator
 - Spread Operator
 ## React ES6 Classes
-A class  is a type
+A class  is  a type of function, but instead of using the keyword ```function``` to initiate it, we use the keyword ```class```, and the properties are assigned inside a constructor() method.

+## Note constructor function is called automatically when the object is initialized.

+## Method in Classes
+You can add your own methods in a class: